Angkor: Restoration, preservation, and threats

-A 16th century Portuguese friar, António da Madalena, was the first European visitor to visit Angkor Wat in 1586.
+A 16th century Portuguese friar, António da Madalena, was the first recorded European visitor to visit Angkor Wat in 1586.
 By the 17th century, Angkor Wat was not completely abandoned.
 Fourteen inscriptions from the 17th century testify to Japanese settlements alongside those of the remaining Khmer.
 The best-known inscription tells of Ukondafu Kazufusa, who celebrated the Khmer New Year there in 1632.

 While Angkor was known to the local Khmer and was shown to European visitors; Henri Mouhot in 1860 and Anna Leonowens in 1865, it remained cloaked by the forest until the end of the 19th century.
 European archeologists such as Louis Delaporte and ethnologists such as Adolf Bastian visited the site and popularized the site in Europe.
 This eventually led to a long restoration process by French archaeologists.

 From 1907 to 1970, work was under the direction of the École française d'Extrême-Orient, which cleared away the forest, repaired foundations, and installed drains to protect the buildings from water damage.
 In addition, scholars associated with the school including George Coedès, Maurice Glaize, Paul Mus, Philippe Stern and others initiated a program of historical scholarship and interpretation that is fundamental to the current understanding of Angkor.

 Work resumed after the end of the Cambodian Civil War and, since 1993, has been jointly co-ordinated by India, Germany, Japan and UNESCO through the International Co-ordinating Committee on the Safeguarding and Development of the Historic Site of Angkor (ICC), while Cambodian work is carried out by the Authority for the Protection and Management of Angkor and the Region of Siem Reap (APSARA), created in 1995.
 Some temples have been carefully taken apart stone by stone and reassembled on concrete foundations, in accordance with the method of anastylosis.

 The World Monuments Fund has aided Preah Khan, the Churning of the Sea of Milk (a 49-meter-long bas-relief frieze in Angkor Wat), Ta Som, and Phnom Bakheng.
 International tourism to Angkor has increased significantly in recent years, with visitor numbers reaching around 2 million a year by 2014.
 This poses additional conservation problems but has also provided financial assistance to the restoration effort.